coltcoan/Archtrack/README.md

 2. Enable GitHub Pages in your repository settings
 3. Push to main branch - deployment happens automatically!

-Your app will be available at `https://coltcoan.github.io/project-tracker/`
+Your app will be available at `https://coltcoan.github.io/archtrack/`

 ### Using the GitHub Pages Demo

 The GitHub Pages deployment serves as a demo/landing page.
-To actually use Project Tracker with your data:
+To actually use ArchTrack with your data:

 1. Clone the repository
 2. Follow the installation instructions above